midsbie/emacs-builder/README.md

 ```

 This script builds the Docker image if necessary, instantiates the container, and automatically
 starts the compilation process of Emacs.
+After the build process completes, the script calls `sudo
-The build artifacts will be placed under your system's
+make install`, which installs the build artifacts under your system's `/usr/local` directory, making
-`/usr/local` directory, making Emacs binaries accessible outside the Docker environment.
+Emacs binaries accessible outside the Docker environment.

 ### Target Environment